 Hat Trick Heaven

 On May 9, 2009, the top two players in the NHL put on a show during Game 2 of the Eastern Conference Semifinals.
-Both Sidney Crosby and Alex Ovechkin netted a hat trick in the Washington Capitals 4-3 win over the visiting Pittsburgh Penguins.
+Both Sidney Crosby and Alex Ovechkin netted a hat trick in the Washington Capitals’ 4-3 win over the visiting Pittsburgh Penguins.

 Ovechkin completed the first and surprisingly only postseason hat trick of his career with a pair of goals, just 2:29 apart, late in the third period.
-Crosby’s third goal of the game came in the final minute of regulation, but it was it wasn’t enough to draw even.
+Crosby’s third goal of the game came in the final minute of regulation, but it wasn’t enough to draw even.
 It was also the first career postseason hat trick for Crosby, who has scored two more since then.

-A Big Date for the Flyers
+A Big Date for the Philadelphia Flyers

-On May 4, 1976, Reggie Leach scored in his eighth straight playoff game to help the Philadelphia Flyers beat the Boston Bruins 4-2, in Game 4 of the Stanley Cup Semifinals.
+On May 4, 1976, Reggie Leach scored in his eighth straight playoff game to help the Flyers beat the Boston Bruins 4-2 in Game 4 of the Stanley Cup Semifinals.
 Leach tied the postseason record for the longest goal-scoring streak, held by Maurice Richard, by tying the game at 2-2 in the second period.
 The win put the Flyers up 3-1 in the series, which they would close out two nights later to advance to their third straight Stanley Cup Final.

 Bill Barber had a huge night for the Flyers on May 4, 1980.
 He scored four goals in a 5-3 win over the North Stars in Game 3 of the Stanley Cup Semifinals.
 They went on to win the series in five games to advance to another Stanley Cup Final.